SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_advanced_config/SRM_user_interface_customization/SRM_custom_scripts.md

 # Using custom scripts instead of the default SRM wizards

-The SRM Framework contains standard scripts to perform actions such as creating a booking or canceling a booking:
+The SRM Framework contains standard scripts to perform actions such as creating a booking:

 - The standard Booking Wizard allows users to select a resource and one or more profiles for each node.
 - The standard Service Profile Wizard allows users to select a service profile instance, which defines the service definition and all profile instances at once.